sdargoeuves/ipf-siteSeparation/README.md

   - -e, --exact_match

 by default the regex and hostname will be capitalised in the regex.
 Use this option to keep the case from CSV/SNow
     - -grex, --grex

-instead of using list of hostname, we use GREX to find the regex matching that same list
+instead of using list of hostname, we use GREX to generate the regex

 ## License